picotech/picosdk-python-wrappers/README.md

 macOS users should install PicoScope Beta for macOS, and then may find this [forum post](https://www.picotech.com/support/topic22221.html) helpful for installing the C libraries.

+## Installing the python driver bindings

+A `distutils` installer is provided.
+After you have installed the PicoSDK driver package (see above), the Python installer can be used as follows:

+    python setup.py install

+On macOS and Linux you will either need to use `sudo` with this command, to install into the system folders, or to install for the current user only you can use:

+    python setup.py install --user

+Within python, the library for `import` is called `picosdk`.

 ## Compatibility

 This code is written to be compatible with both python 2.7 and python 3 (any version).